Patrick Barwise: Early study

 Barwise received a BA in Engineering Science with Economics from Lincoln College, Oxford in 1968 (he went on to receive an MA in 1973).
 While working for IBM as a systems engineer, he maintained his study, and in 1973, he received a master's degree in Business Studies, from London Business School (LBS).
 In 1985, he obtained a PhD on Mass Attitudes and Routine Choice Behaviour, from London University.

 Career

 London Business School

 Barwise joined London Business School in 1976.
 He has published on a wide range of topics in management, marketing and media.
 From 1976 to 2006, he taught MBA and executive courses on marketing management, competitive positioning/strategy, strategic investment decisions, and 'Making Things Happen' (middle management and innovation).
 Barwise has also held many management posts at LBS including faculty dean, chairman of the marketing faculty, director of alumni affairs, chief examiner and senate representative.

 Research

-Most of Barwise's research at LBS comprises applied empirical studies, usually in a practical management or policy context.
-Topics include: customer focus and innovation, marketing leadership, consumer/audience behaviour and broadcasting policy.
+Most of Barwise’s research at LBS consists of applied empirical studies, typically conducted within practical management or policy contexts.
+His work has addressed topics such as customer focus and innovation, marketing leadership, consumer and audience behaviour, and broadcasting policy.